 Getting a Game Over

 Skills are earned from battles and provide various effects such as boosted stats when equipped to a character.
 On the Player Skills screen, choose a slot and then select a skill you would like to equip from the list.
-To unequip a skill, select the the skill you would like to unequip from Available Skills.
 You can highlight a particular skill to see its effect.

 Press the button on the Edit Player Team screen to view your current character’s stats and boosts.
 Each character has six stats, all of which increase as their level increases.

 Health Up: The higher the level, the more health you have.

 Attack Power Up: The higher the level, the more damage done by normal attacks.

 Sp.
 Attack Power Up: The higher the level, the more damage done by Special Moves.

 Defence Up: The higher the level, the less damage you receive.

 Ki Gauge Fill Up: The higher the level, the faster your Ki gauge fills.